This Privacy Notice explains how we collect, use and store your personal data and why this is necessary for the conduct of your transaction.

 - Personal data may be collected from you personally or from relevant authorities such as HM Land Registry, mortgage lenders, banks, financial institutions, agents, etc

-- In order to comply with The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017, General Data Protection Regulations 2018
+- In order to comply with The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (as amended), General Data Protection Regulations 2018

 - In order to protect our clients and the Company from property and financial fraud

 - In order to ensure the transaction proceeds in the most efficient, compliant and legal way

 - In order to communicate with the necessary outside agencies ie parties to the transaction, government authorities, financial institutions.